 Internal Audit aims to examine and evaluate internal governance and controls as well as provide an image of how well processes and procedures contribute to the operational goals.
 This includes, not least, the evaluation of the effectiveness of the risk management efforts and the work of the second line of defence.
 The internal audit review initiatives are conducted pursuant to a policy decided by the Board that describes its responsibilities and an annual plan.
-During 2023, the bank's internal audit was carried out by Deloitte AB.
+During 2024, the bank's internal audit was performed by Ernst & Young AB.